lordmauve/dsls-talk/index.rst

             h1('Context Manager DSLs')
             p('The', bold('with statement'), 'can be used to construct a DSL')

-I strongly dislike this kind of thing.
-Feels very hackish, hard to read, and actually may include strange implementation bugs.
+I dislike this kind of thing.
+Feels very hackish, hard to read, and actually may include strange implementation bugs (for example, if this was implemented using global state it wouldn't work in a threaded context).

 Operator Overloading